 English is a core subject of the National Curriculum and a prerequisite for educational and social progress as it underpins the work undertaken in all other areas of the curriculum.
 The acquisition of language skills is of the utmost importance to us here at Norton.
 Confidence in basic language skills enables children to communicate creatively and imaginatively, preparing them for their future journey through education and beyond.
+The English curriculum at Norton CEVC Primary School also provides many opportunities for children to develop spiritually, morally, socially and culturally, from Reception to Year 6.

 Our aims are implemented throughout daily English lessons and the curriculum as a whole.
 As part of their daily English lessons, pupils have spelling and grammar sessions as well as handwriting.
 In EYFS and KS1, RWI lessons are used to teach phonics.
 Guided and whole class reading is used in the teaching of reading.
 A wide variety of quality texts and resources are used to motivate and inspire.
 Across subjects, children are given purposeful reasons for reading, writing, speaking and listening.